liamwh/liamwh/README.md

 I'm a DevOps engineer who enjoys architecting and developing highly-automated, streamlined solutions.
 You can find out more about me on my website [liamwh.com](https://liamwh.com/).

-- 💬 Ask me about PowerShell, home-automation, DevOps, cloud-infrastructure and rock climbing.
+- 💬 Ask me about Infrastructure as Code, PowerShell, home-automation, GitOps, DevOps, cloud-infrastructure and rock climbing.
 - 📫 How to reach me: liam@liamwh.com

 ---